it-gro/hugo-theme-w3css-basic/README.md

   googleCustomSearchCX = '002931815551392744433:tnypjyusk2e'
 ```

-* Used in search page:
+* Used for search page /search which is linked into the toolbar menu here:

 ```toml
 [[menu.topbar]]